Accesibilidad_M Sorolla

 The Ibermuseums Program is currently run by an Intergovernmental Council that defines its actions, strategies and priorities.
 The Council is composed of representatives of fourteen member countries – Argentina, Brazil, Chile, Colombia, Costa Rica, Cuba, Ecuador, Spain, Mexico, Peru, Portugal, Dominican Republic and Uruguay.

-It also relies on administrative support from the Organization of Ibero-American States (OIE) and financial support from the Spanish Agency for International Cooperation for Development (AECID).
+It also relies on administrative support from the Ibero-American General Secretariat (SEGIB) and financial support from the Spanish Agency for International Cooperation for Development (AECID).

 Gold Museum, Colombia.
 Photo: Jack Zalium / CC.